 As this study was conducted in mice, it needs verification by looking for post-mortem changes in inflammation in the gut and brain of patients with Alzheimer’s disease.

 Development of drug treatments for Alzheimer’s disease has been unsuccessful so we instead need new approaches for preventing AD development.
 This could be a potential route for preventing the disease by targeting these misfolded proteins in the gut.
+There are pichia pastoris expression company that could help you learn more about this aspect of health.

 Commenting on the study, senior author John Rudd said: ‘This concept is similar to the transport of misfolded proteins from the gut such as those responsible for mad cow disease.
 If this is the case, a similar process may start in humans many years ahead of the manifestations of the classical hallmarks of AD including memory loss, and so prevention strategies would need to start earlier as well.’